TheEconomist/banana-index-data/README.md

 # The Banana index

-This repository contains the data behind The Economist’s Banana index.
+This repository contains the data behind The Economist’s Banana index - first unveiled in our article ["A different way to measure the climate impact of food"](https://www.economist.com/graphic-detail/2023/04/11/a-different-way-to-measure-the-climate-impact-of-food).
 To download the data, go to [the latest release](https://github.com/TheEconomist/banana-index-data/releases), where you can download the index data as a CSV file and open it in your program of choice, such as Excel or Google Sheets.

 ## Methodology
 The banana index gives the greenhouse-gas emissions of foods - by weight, calorie, or protein - by their equivalent in bananas.
 Greenhouse-gas emissions are in CO2-equivalents, with non-CO2 gases converted according to the amount of warming they cause over a 100-year timescale.